-Posted by Pozziepinoy on 6:48 AM with No comments
+Posted by Pozziepinoy on 6:48 AM

 I usually encounter conversations between pozzies wherein there is a question whether to take paracetamol or not while taking ARV’s, when one feels sick of fever due to colds and flu.
 I know I don’t have a problem with taking it but I usually ask my doctor first.